SubnauticaNitrox/DiscordBot/README.md

 # NitroxDiscordBot
-Discord bot used by Nitrox Server
+Discord bot used by Nitrox team.

 ## Setup